 Jackie, I need some advice.
-My friend says I am commitment-phobic because I break up with my boyfriend every time he talks about moving in together or marriage.
+My friend says I have a fear of commitment because I break up with my boyfriend every time he talks about moving in together or marriage.
 Do you think she is right?

-It is difficult to answer your question without knowing more details such as:
+It is difficult to answer this question without knowing more details such as:

 Have you ever been married before?

 How old are both of you?